-In the following, the attention is focussed on flat tanks that due to the specific aspect ratio can experience basically sliding phenomena.
-During earthquake shaking, the tank can rest or slide depending on base acceleration and tank velocity (Iervolino et al., 2003).
+In the following, the attention is focused on flat tanks that due to the specific aspect ratio can experience basically sliding phenomena.
+During earthquake shaking, the tank can rest or slide depending on base acceleration and tanks velocity.
+The system is made of three equations expressing convective, impulsive and tank as a whole equilibrium [Eq.
+(9)].